krystofl/dotfiles-windows/README.md

 - 3: next track

 ### Dragon-media-keys.ahk
-Use the Function keys F6-F11 on a MSi GS63VR 7RG as media keys.
+Use the Function keys F5-F12 on a MSi GS63VR 7RG as media keys and Home + End keys.
 See the file for details.

 # git